Transmit CAN FD message to selected CAN FD device

 Vehicle Network Toolbox: CAN FD Communication

 The CAN FD Transmit block transmits messages to the CAN network using the specified CAN device.
 The CAN FD Transmit block can transmit a single message or an array of messages during a given timestep.
-To transmit an array of messages from a signal bus, use a Bus Creator or Vector Concatenate, Matrix Concatenate block from the Simulink® block library.
+To transmit an array of messages from a signal bus, use a Bus Creator (Simulink) or Vector Concatenate, Matrix Concatenate (Simulink) block from the Simulink® block library.

 You need a license for both Vehicle Network Toolbox™ and Simulink software to use this block.